laurengarcia/url-metadata/README.md

 # url-metadata

-Request a url and scrape the metadata from its HTML using Node.js or the browser.
-Has an optional mode that lets you pass in a string of html or a `Response` object as well (see `Options` section below).
+Fetch a url and scrape metadata from its HTML using Node.js or the browser.
+Has optional modes to parse a string of html or a `Response` object instead.

 ---
 <div>